 Divide the Business: In some cases, you may have the option of splitting a company into separate businesses.
 For instance, if you and your spouse run an accounting firm and have distinct clients, this option may work.

 Sell Out and Move On: If it’s impossible to work out any other arrangement, your best option may be to sell the business, split the proceeds, and move on.
 This is often easier said than done, however.
 How much you sell the company for, if you can sell it at all, depends on many factors.
 Location, industry, competition, and demand all impact the potential dollar amount.
 Many businesses simply don’t sell on the open market.

 Business as Usual: This is rare, but it does happen.
 In some cases, couples divorce but continue to run their shared business as usual.
 Sometimes marriages don’t last, but a business relationship continues to flourish.
 In amicable splits, this may be a realistic option.

-Ending a marriage is complicated enough, but when you have to worry about a business during divorce, things get even messier.
+Ending a marriage is complicated enough, but when you have to worry about business during divorce, things get even messier.
 In most circumstances, it’s usually in your best interest to hire an experienced attorney.
 And that’s definitely the case in these situations.
-A divorce lawyer with an understanding of these matters can help guide you through the process and protect your interests.